jucardi/Inject/README.md

 In this example, all assemblies that start with `Company.Product` will be scanned for dependencies.

-Eg. The following assemblies will be scanned if loaded into the domain.
+E.g. The following assemblies will be scanned if loaded into the domain.
 - Company.Product.Common
 - Company.Product.SomeFeature
 - Company.Product.SomeOtherFeature